Trying something new

 To them, water is a precious commodity, a basic human right they only dream about.
 It’s expensive, it’s scarce, hard to get.
 But most of all, it’s polluted, contaminated and unsafe to drink.
 In fact, dangerous to their health; a risk to their lives.
 But if there’s no alternative, you drink what you have.
 And that’s why diarrhoea kills more children than any other disease.

-While access to clean water supply has improved over the last 20 years, progress has been neither as widespread nor as rapid as expected.
+While access to clean water supply has improved over the last decades, progress has been neither as widespread nor as rapid as expected.
 The needs remain huge.
 Rural areas especially have been largely neglected.
 Successful community water projects can only cover limited areas, are comparatively expensive and time consuming to implement.
 Large scale programs often fail to live up to their promise as they struggle with sustainability.
 The developing world is littered with thousands of broken pumps and leaking pipes, due to lack of ownership or poor maintenance.
 Meanwhile, new problems are emerging: the arsenic crisis, industrial pollution, lowering water tables, a changing climate.
-We have to draw the conclusion that current levels of investment and rate of progress are hopelessly insufficient to achieve the millennium goal.
+We have to draw the conclusion that current levels of investment and rate of progress are hopelessly insufficient to achieve what were the Millenium Development Goals.

 That this is indeed possible – even in Africa – was proved by the NGO Medair some years ago with a small pilot project in Kenya.
-Bio sand filters made from concrete were sold to individual families.
+Biosand filters made from concrete were sold to individual families.
 Initially subsidized, the price of the filters was slowly raised to include a small profit margin.
 Even now, demand for the filters continues to grow, as neighbouring villages discover the benefits and the technicians trained by Medair are making a good living, while their communities enjoy the benefits of clean drinking water.
-A recent evaluation showed that 95% of the filters constructed 5 years ago are still in use today; are still producing safe drinking water after many years.
+An evaluation showed that 95% of the filters constructed 5 years previously were still in use.
 This is a success rate few other projects can achieve.